jvamvas/mbr/experiments/reference_aggregation/README.md

 ## Reproducing the experiments

 ### Creating the samples
-- Warning: The following code downloads a large translation model from PyTorch Hub (if not already present) and create 1024 samples per segment, which will take some time.
+- Warning: The following code downloads a large translation model from PyTorch Hub (if not already present) and generates 1024 samples per segment, which will take some time.
 - Samples will be stored in a JSON lines file in the directory `samples/`.
 ```bash
 python generate_samples.py --testset wmt21 --language-pair en-de --seed 0